paldooon/paldooon/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on developing chat apprication.
-- 🌱 I’m currently learning Javascript and Python.
+- 🌱 AND I’m learning Javascript and Python.